-Serbia: Power utility EPS under pressure from IMF to increase the electricity price5.
-January 2016. / News Serbia Energy
+Serbia: Power utility EPS under pressure from IMF to increase the electricity price, News Serbia Energy

 The experts say that the reason why IMF and World Bank insist on the market price in Serbia is so that international energy companies could come to do business and to make profit here, because with these prices it is not profitable.
 EPS still has no competition.
 Memorandum with IMF envisions higher electricity prices, says Branko Kovačević, president of the Supervisory Board of EPS power utility company ( Elektroprivreda Srbije).